EyasuTeshome/shifttracker/job-search/add-a-new-project-to-your-portfolio.md

 **Spend 45 minutes working on this exercise.**

 1. Open your copy of the exercise template below.
-2. Complete all the Sections that apply to you in your copy.
+2. Complete all the sections that apply to you.

 **Exercise template to copy:** [Add a new project to your portfolio](https://docs.google.com/document/d/1EAFpW4nQAmn259YWlr1ew0-bV8wz3zbcl_u5VFd3oHE/edit#)